 Besides the maintenance of essential services, if any demand is raised by the managing committee, it requires the approval of the annual general meeting or a special general meeting.
 If any demand is raised without the approval it could mean an unjust demand and can be challenged in the court of law.

-Every co-operative society and co-operative group comes under the control of the Registrar of co-operative societies, New Delhi for all housing societies in the national capital region.
+Every co-operative society and the co-operative group comes under the control of the Registrar of co-operative societies, New Delhi for all housing societies in the national capital region.
 Hence, a member of any housing society can raise a complaint against their managing committee to the Registrar of co-operative societies through which legal proceedings will follow.